Tradition, Origins, and History of Chamomile Tea

 Blood in your urine or bowel movements

-A study done on coumarin has shown that it may interact negatively with blood-thinning drugs to have a fatal effect depending on the severity, dose, and frequency.
+A scientific study was done using coumarin, it was shown that it may interact negatively with blood-thinning drugs to have a fatal effect depending on the severity, dose, and frequency.

-One of chamomile tea’s negative reactions is that it interacts badly with anticoagulants such as warfarin, clopidogrel, ticlopidine, and heparin.
+One of the side effects of chamomile tea is that it interacts badly with anticoagulants such as warfarin, clopidogrel, ticlopidine, and heparin.

 3. Issues For Pregnant or Nursing Women